determined-ai/determined/webui/react/src/stores/README.md

 export const storeService = new StoreService()
 ```

-at this point `storeService` is our store. you can think of it like a JS object where you can subscribe to changes for the individual keys. what this 'subscribing' looks like can vary, but here is an example for a react component, like  `<Cluster />`
+basically you have a class where your base data are class attributes, and your derived data are JS `getters`. then you call `makeAutoObservable` in the constructor, and it turns everything into observables, both the base data and the derived data. so now `storeService` is a JS object where you can 'subscribe' to changes to the individual attributes. this `StoreService` could grow to encompass *everything* mentioned above for inclusion in the store, along with all the user settings. what 'subscribing' looks like can vary, but here is an example for a react component, like  `<Cluster />`

 ```tsx
 import { storeService } from './store'